CSharperMantle/CSharperMantle.github.io/_posts/2024-10-03-fixed-point-in-truncated-base64-encoding.md

     I5&!I4&!I1&!I0) | (!I5&!I0);
 ```

 We create symbolic constraints in Python and feed them to Z3.
-In the following code, we try to solve for a fixed point with \(N = 72\).
-In fact, we can successfully find a fixed point for every \(N\).
+In the following code, we try to solve for a fixed point with $N = 72$.
+In fact, we can successfully find a fixed point for every $N$.

 The solving script is given below.